This is for information only. We are unable to provide advice on this. For reasons why, click here.

 Although a PND does not result in a criminal record, the information can still be used in the civil context of an ASBO application.

 When do I have to declare it?

-However, it is not covered by the Rehabilitation of Offenders Act and so, when asked, it must be disclosed.
-It is rare for employers to ask about Harassment Warnings.
+It is not covered by the Rehabilitation of Offenders Act and, so when asked, it must be disclosed.
+It is rare for employers and others to ask about PND’s.

-It might be disclosed as part of an enhanced check in the ‘other relevant information’ section, i.e. if the offence has a bearing on the kind of work you are applying for.
-However, in our experience it is rare for Harassment Warnings to be disclosed in the ‘other relevant information’ section.
+It might be as part of an enhanced check (under ‘other relevant information‘) if deemed ‘relevant’ i.e. if the offence has a bearing on the kind of work you are applying for.

 Do I have the right to appeal and what is the process?